Jan Prochyra

 Jan Prochyra (2 December 1948 – 20 May 2015) was a Polish actor, voice actor and stage director.

 Life and career

-Born in Kraków, Prochyra graduated from the Kraków Academy of Dramatic Arts in 1974.
+Born in Kraków, Prochyra graduated from the AST National Academy of Theatre Arts in 1974.
 He made his acting debut in 1968, and debuted as a stage director in 1977.
 Very active as a voice actor and a dubber, he was the Polish voice of Winnie the Pooh 's Eeyore and of The Jungle Book 's Baloo.
 Prochyra was the artistic director of the Rampa Theatre in Warsaw.